jeodn/jeodn.github.io/posts/post_utmcsreview.md

 ## A review of my first year of CS at UofT Mississauga
 April 19, 2025 by Josh Villas

 I'm writing this as I procrastinate studying for my final exam of year 1.
 I tell people time passed really quickly, but to be honest, my first year has been a long one.
 The POSt system at UTM makes sure you feel that way, because at UTM, you aren't directly admitted to CS; you must make some arbitrary grades cutoff in MAT102 and CSC148.

-They're changing this in 2026/2027, so I thought I would write my review as an archive of sorts; how it used to be.
+Fortunately for the future generations, this will change in 2026/2027.
+So I thought I would write my review as an archive of sorts-to show how it used to be.

 I finished with A+ in both MAT102 and CSC148 (90, 93 respectively), and ...